 Question: What was the budget set for the programme of events planned for the 2024 financial year?

-Response: The budget set was £250,000 however it was possible that costs could be higher or lower depending on the shape and structure of the final programme of events, yet to be secured.
+Response: The budget set was £250,000 however it was possible that costs could be slightly higher.

 Comment: If inflation were to be considered, the 2024 events budget therefore would be a reduced budget when compared with 2023.